 In this blog, we’ll talk about the best places to sell used IT equipment.
+Follow that link if you just want a quick purchase offer for your equipment.

 Picture yourself sitting at your desk on Monday morning scanning emails.
 The one from your boss is sandwiched between a get-rich-scheme from a Saudi Prince and someone claiming to offer cheap web hosting services.
 The title reads, “Sell Our Equipment.”